 Students working for a member in the Off-Campus Community Partnership Program may utilize the Transportation Office on campus for transportation to and from the employer.
 Students should contact the Transportation Office, Recitation Hall Annex Room 14, extension 7446, as soon as possible to schedule their transportation.
 Travel time to and from the off-campus location is not considered hours worked and should not be recorded on the student time card.

 The university expects student-workers to uphold the standards of conduct that are fundamental to the values of the university and to work according to the highest ethical standards.
-As a university student employee, you have a responsibility to respect and to support the university and co-workers.
+As a university student employee, you have a responsibility to respect and to support the university, co-workers and guests.
 Student-workers are expected to interact with faculty, staff, students, guests and residents of the Springfield community in a manner that positively reflects the university’s effort to create an environment of respect.
+All student employees are held to Wittenberg's student code of conduct and ethics in addition to any performance and behavior standards set by individual departments.

 Wittenberg University is an “at will” employer, and at any time can chose to discontinue a student’s employment.
 In most cases, the formal disciplinary process will be followed.
 Depending on the nature of the offense, an office may choose to terminate the student immediately before the student has received any other form of discipline.